mpenciak/LSpec/README.md

 # LSpec

-A testing framework for Lean 4, inspired by Haskell's [Hspec](https://hspec.github.io/) package.
+A testing and benchmarking framework for Lean 4, inspired by Haskell's [Hspec](https://hspec.github.io/) package.

 ## Usage